Digital content: History

 At the beginning of the Digital Revolution, computers facilitated the discovery, retrieval, and creation of new information in every field of human knowledge.
 As information became increasingly more accessible, the Digital Revolution also facilitated the creation of digital content.
-Despite an evolution to digital technology, which occurred somewhere between the late 1950s and 1970s, distribution of digital content did not begin until the late 1990s with the rise in popularity of the Internet.
+Despite an evolution to digital technology, which occurred somewhere between the late 1970s, distribution of digital content did not begin until the late 1990s with the rise in popularity of the Internet.

-In the past, digital content was primarily distributed through computers and the Internet, yet methods of distribution are rapidly changing as the Digital Revolution brings new channels, such as mobile apps and eBooks.
+In the past, digital content was primarily distributed through computers and the Internet.
+Methods of distribution are rapidly changing as the Digital Revolution brings new channels, such as mobile apps and eBooks.
 These new technologies will create challenges for content creators, as they determine the best channel to bring content to their consumers.

 Despite the benefits, new technologies have created new intellectual property issues.
 Users can easily share, modify, and redistribute content outside of the creator's control.
 While new technologies have made digital content available to large audiences, managing copyright and limiting content movement will continue to be an issue that digital content creators face in the future.